-Symbiotic Lives: Theories and Practices of Coexistence in Lynn Margulis and Donna Haraway
+Symbiotic Worlds.
+Theories and Practices of Coexistence in Lynn Margulis and Donna Haraway

 The study of symbioses, the lasting associations between unlike organisms, has become increasingly prominent in the life sciences with the advent of new sequencing technologies over the past two decades.
 They enable biologists to trace the complex coexistences and interrelationships of microorganisms with each other as well as with plants, animals, and fungi.
 Since biological knowledge is central to the Western understanding of reality, life, and self, it is not surprising that this profound questioning of the discipline’s fundamental assumptions has also resonated with a broader public.
 Science and art exhibitions, in particular, have taken up symbiotic knowledge.

 In this context, climate change and the Anthropocene form a basis on which this coexistence takes on new significance, eclipsing the romantic notion of connectedness to nature and instead focusing on questions of humanity’s survival and the biosphere as we know and need it.
 In this context, recent research findings on symbiosis are treated as evidence for a conception of nature that understands and describes life as a generally cooperative process.
 On a microscopic level, nature might be much more benevolent and cooperative than we previously assumed.
 This allows for a new political and ontological understanding of symbiosis as well as for a revaluation of the human species as part of a living planet.

 Among the most important figures for this political interpretation of symbiosis are Lynn Margulis and Donna Haraway.
 Over the course of their scholarly work, both authors have declared symbiosis a ‘material-semiotic’ figure of thought that can be used to describe not only biological processes, but also higher education policy, capitalism, and the climate crisis.
 In other words, for Margulis and Haraway, symbiosis has always been more than a scientific term; it functions as an ontological category that can be used to criticize predominant modes of being and to outline new ways of life.

 Fig. above: © D.M.
 Nagu